MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD06_DEMO.md

 8. Press F12.
 9. In the F12 Developer Tools Pane, click on **Dock Bottom** option on the top right corner, so that can see Both Microsoft Edge and Developer windows at the same time.
-10. To display the fully expanded version of the layout rules applied to the HTML content, click the **CSS** tab.
+10. To display the fully expanded version of the layout rules applied to the HTML content, click **Elements** tab.
 11. Right-click the **div** entry, and then select **Add attribute**.
 12. Type **display: inline**, and then press ENTER.
 13. In Microsoft Edge, notice that the four **div** elements are now laid out side-by-side aligned by text baseline with height and width properties ignored.
 This is the **inline layout** mode.